Electronic payment processes make some people nervous. They shouldn’t.

 Implementing an efficient electronic payment system also means you can qualify for early payment discounts saving your company even more!

 Essentially, you are looking at a rapid turnaround time for invoices and less manual work for your financial team.
-The time wasted cutting the check, mailing the check, and tracking the deposit of the check are eliminated.
+You want to eliminate the time they waste cutting a paper check, mailing the check, and tracking the deposit of the check.

 So in the scheme of things, the short amount of time it takes your team to learn the new ePayment technology will end up saving your company countless hours of FTE staffing later.

-Not to mention the automation payment process has been proven to help companies reduce the processing time by up to 70 percent across the board.
+Not to mention the automated payment process helps companies reduce the processing time by up to 70 percent across the board.

 But the truth is that the average cost of cutting a manual check is $5.14 per check according to the Association for Finance Professionals Payments Cost Benchmarking Survey.